Debt Ceiling Fight Leaves Federal Workers Frustrated Over Risk To Pay

 Pentagon officials relayed to Stephanie that they’re being told to keep coming to work until directed otherwise.
 While the military would be required to work regardless of a default, what is uncertain is whether both civilian and military employees will be paid in regular order.
 If they are not, that especially strains junior-level individuals and their families.

 A default would disrupt federal agencies across the board.
-As to what senior federal officials can do to avert a default, Michele said agency heads are in a position to relay mission impacts related to delays across the legislative and executive branches.
-Stephanie also added, “As we saw at the end of last year, there can be significant positive impact when leaders who have credibility with the Hill speak openly about how a lengthy continuing resolution will affect the soldier on the ground.
+As to what senior federal officials can do to avert a default, Stephanie added, “As we saw at the end of last year, there can be significant positive impact when leaders who have credibility with the Hill speak openly about how a lengthy continuing resolution will affect the soldier on the ground.
 If a deal fails, operations will quickly get to an untenable place.”

 Click here to read the full article.